feincms/feincms3-data/README.rst

 Add ``feincms3_data`` to ``INSTALLED_APPS`` so that the included management commands are discovered.

-Add specs somewhere describing the models and relationships you want to dump, e.g. in a module named ``app.specs``:
+Add datasets somewhere describing the models and relationships you want to dump, e.g. in a module named ``app.f3datasets``:

 .. code-block:: python